-The Swiss assistance programme also envisages resources aimed at strengthening dialogue between the authorities and citizens?
+Does the Swiss assistance programme also envisage resources aimed at strengthening dialogue between the authorities and citizens?
 Do you agree with evaluations that a lack of social dialogue is a recognisable problem in Serbia?

 You noted in a recent interview that Swiss citizens express their views on all important issues by way of a referendum.
-On the other hand, however, it has been asserted that such expressions are more ceremonial than practical, and that citizens’ opinions can be easily swayed by media campaigns.
-What are your experiences of this process?
+On the other hand, however, it has been asserted that such expressions are more ceremonial than practical and that citizens’ opinions can be easily swayed by media campaigns.
+What are your experiences with this process?

 Switzerland has a large Serbian diaspora of almost 200,000 people, who are contributing to the prosperity of my country

 In this regard, do you consider that Serbian citizens should declare their stance on Kosovo by way of a referendum?

 – There is no better democratic credibility than the result of a properly conducted referendum.
 A positive referendum on Kosovo would provide the Serbian government (both current and future ones) with immense credibility in implementing sustainable peaceful and prosperous relations with Pristina.
 It is my understanding that President Aleksandar Vučić intends to give the final say to the Serbian people in due course.

 You believe that the normalisation of relations between Belgrade and Pristina is crucial to Serbia’s progress towards EU membership.
 However, there seems to be no clear understanding of what this word means?
 Do you, like many people in Serbia, interpret it as a request for Serbia to recognise Kosovo’s independence or grant Kosovo UN membership?